survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 npm i babel-plugin-syntax-dynamic-import babel-preset-es2015 --save-dev
 ```

 To make Babel aware of them, we need to write a *.babelrc*.
-Given webpack supports ES6 modules out of the box, we can tell Babel to skip processing them:
+Given webpack supports ES6 modules out of the box, we can tell Babel to skip processing them.
+Skipping this step would break webpack's HMR mechanism although the production build would still work.

 **.babelrc**